api-hogs/bureaucrat/README.md

 -----

 Bureaucrat collects data from connection structs used in tests.
-To generate docs from a connection, pass it to `doc/1` funciton:
+If you want a connection to be documented, pass it to the `doc/1` funciton:

 ```elixir
 test "GET /api/v1/products" do